 - Padrão do Salado and Igreja de Nossa Senhora da Oliveira in Largo da Oliveira – historical monument and church in the historic city centre

-How to get to Guimarães from Porto: Take the urban train from Porto São Bento Station to Guimarães Station (1 hour 12 minutes; €3.25).
+How to get to Guimarães from Porto: Take the urban train from Porto São Bento Station to Guimarães Station (1 hour 2 minutes; €3.55).

 It is completely safe for solo female travellers to explore Northern Portugal.
 Hopefully, my post will give you some ideas on places you would like to see outside Porto.

-You might also like these other posts on solo travel in Portugal:
+I have many posts on Portugal, and you might also like these other posts on solo travel in Portugal:

 Lisbon region posts